aiida-vasp/aiida-vasp/docs/source/workchains/bands.rst

 Bands workchain
 ===============

-The ``BandsWorkChain`` deals with the extraction of the band structure of a material using `seekpath`_ as a pre-processor to get the k-points path.
+The :py:class:`BandsWorkChain<aiida_vasp.workchains.bands.BandsWorkChain>` deals with the extraction of the band structure of a material using `seekpath`_ as a pre-processor to get the k-points path.

 This workchain will take the results from a previous ground state calculation and use them to determine the band structure itself.